LukeJSD/Stats-Bomb-Functions/README.md

     - Passes attempted
     - Passes completed
 ## Notes
-Hardcoded the directory of the project on my machine in main.R
+- Hardcoded the directory of the project on my machine in main.R
+- Plots are saved as PNG files
+- testing.R is just a mess of code to try out the functions and see how they're working